Asia Fistball Association

 The Asia Fistball Association (AFA) is the Asian continental federation of the International Fistball Association and serves to unite the national fistball associations of Asia.
 The AFA was founded as part of a video conference of the participating associations and the IFA.

 Organization

 President

-Cheng Tsz-man from Hong Kong was elected the first president of the AFA in 2021 and represents it internally and externally.
+Cheng Tsz-man from Hong Kong, China was elected the first president of the AFA in 2021 and represents it internally and externally.

 Presidium AFA

 The Presidium of the Asia Fistball Association is elected for a period of two years.
 The current executive committee includes five people.
 In addition, there are a total of three assistants.